 I always get so nervous that no one is going to show.
 People always show up, so I don’t know why I continue to stress about it.
 Everything was going great until a HUGE wind storm came through.
 There were sprinkles and bowls flying every where.
 So we did what we had to do, packed it up, and went inside to our not fully furnished or fully decorated house.
 It was still a blast, and these banana splits were a huge hit.

-**If you fry the bananas ahead of time, just reheat them under the broiler for a few minutes or an air fryer for 5 minutes.
+If you fry the bananas ahead of time, just reheat them under the broiler for a few minutes or an air fryer for 5 minutes.
 They will taste just like they did fresh out of the hot oil.
-This recipe is adapted from the Food Network.

 Fried Banana Splits